Federal Agency Guidance Regarding COFA Eligibility for Public Programs

 On March 9th of 2024, President Biden signed the Consolidated Appropriations Act of 2024, which included the Compact Impact Fairness Act as in Section 209(f).
 This law, which became effective immediately, makes COFA citizens “qualified” and eligible for all federal public benefits without a waiting period.
 It also adjusts their eligibility for certain programs governed by the Department of Education.
 NILC’s Overview of Immigrant Eligibility for Federal Programs reflects this change.

-Many federal public benefit programs are managed by states that may need to update their policy manuals, training materials, and eligibility systems to reflect this expanded eligibility.
-Some federal agencies have issued memos or letters instructing program agencies about the eligibility change.
-This document will be updated should others do so.
+Many federal public benefit programs are managed by states, which maintain policy manuals, training materials, and eligibility systems to reflect COFA citizens’ eligibility.
+Some federal agencies issued memos or letters instructing program agencies about the 2024 eligibility change.

 Department of Health and Human Services Programs

-- Medicaid – The Centers for Medicare and Medicaid Services (CMS) issued a state health officials letter in October of 2021 under the 2020 law, instructing states that COFA citizens are eligible for Medicaid without a waiting period.
-CMS has not yet issued a new letter regarding expanded Children’s Health Insurance Program eligibility pursuant to the 2024 law.
+• Medicaid – The Centers for Medicare and Medicaid Services (CMS) issued a state health officials letter in October of 2021 under the 2020 law, instructing states that COFA citizens are eligible for Medicaid without a waiting period.
+CMS has not issued a separate letter regarding CHIP but did acknowledge their eligibility in a May 2025 webinar.

 Supplemental Assistance Nutrition Program (SNAP)